Get your own free workspace

 • First aid kit.
 Blisters will happen, band-aids will be necessary.
 Latex gloves are handy for makeup and/or icky spills.

 • Ben Gay (or Tiger Balm, or Wiccy Magic Muscles, or Badger Balm Sore Muscle Rub) is the best thing in the world after a long day of walking the Con.
-Right before you go to bed.
+Apply and rub in vigorously right before you go to bed.
 You will wake up feeling much better, guaranteed.
+If you wake in the morning still sore, use Biofreeze.
+It has disappearing scent so you don't smell of liniment all day.

 • Ace Bandages or athletic tape in case sprains or strains happen.